 Yes.
 Tenants will be responsible for the payment of Council Tax for the property they are renting and will pay this direct to the Local Authority.
 Tenant's must also advise the Local authority.

-Do I have to Care of House and Garden?
+Do I have to take Care of the House and Garden?